xzn/proton-ds5-haptic/readme.md

 Change log:

+- 2025-12-10 Misc changes attempt to the same fix
 - 2025-12-10 Delay thread creation as an attempt to fix xaudio2_9.dll load crash.
 - 2025-12-09 Fix wrong lock location in mmdevcol init
 - 2025-12-09 Do not create thread in mmdev init (for hotplugged audio device support)